Last Updated on 27 September 2024 by Cycloscope

 How to cycle past the border and find yourself in the wilderness of Kalimantan

-• the busiest and biggest at Entikong (ID) – Tebedu (MY), on Malaysian H21 south of Serian
+- the busiest and biggest at Entikong (ID) – Tebedu (MY), on Malaysian H21 south of Serian

-• the small Lubok Antu (MY) – Nanga Badau (ID), next to the reservoir of Batang Ai
+- the small Lubok Antu (MY) – Nanga Badau (ID), next to the reservoir of Batang Ai

-• The little known Aruk (ID) – Biawak (MY), near Lundu
+- The little-known Aruk (ID) – Biawak (MY), near Lundu

-Two more land crossings are between Serikin, Sarawak and Jagoi Babang, West Kalimantan and Bakelalan, Sarawak and Long Bawan, North Kalimantan, but as 2017 these are closed to foreigners (if you have different knowledge please comment).
+Two more land crossings are between Serikin, Sarawak and Jagoi Babang, West Kalimantan and Bakelalan, Sarawak and Long Bawan, North Kalimantan, but these are closed to foreigners (if you have different knowledge please comment).

-The only border where you can get Indonesian Visa on arrival is the Entikong – Tebedu, for all the other options you should have a visa already on your passport.
+The only border where you can get an Indonesian Visa on arrival is the Entikong – Tebedu, for all the other options you should have a visa already on your passport.

 GPS coordinates